yorickpeterse/yorickpeterse.com/content/articles/contributing-to-my-code.md

 ## Testing

-Jesus Christ write some tests.
-I know myself well enough to know that unless I have a proper set of tests I'll just forget about potential problems until they bite me in the back when I least expect it.
+When working with code please write tests accordingly.
+For example, I know myself well enough to know that unless I have a proper set of tests I'll just forget about potential problems until they bite me in the back when I least expect it.

 When you're just starting out with a new feature and opened a pull request as the means to ask for feedback it's fine if you don't have any tests yet.
 I